 After dinner we walk across the street to this taverna I mentioned before.
 There’s also a 1€ souvlaki stand out front which will be dangerous for me to have so close to my house…

 We sit down and are given a carafe of white wine that I see poured from a 10L box.
 The owner, his son, and some other locals come to join us at our table.
 Abi speaks a bit of Greek but people are always eager to practice their English.

 A guy our age and his girlfriend show up on a motorcycle and it becomes clear to me that he’s absolutely smashed the moment he sits down.
 He and his girlfriend are both visiting from Germany, where he goes to school but I gather he’s from here originally.
 She’s super lovely and I don’t talk to him much.
 One of the older Greek men at our table pulls out some weed and rolls a joint.
 The drunk guy gets on his bike and goes somewhere for about an hour before coming back to collect his girlfriend.

 20 minutes after they leave he returns on the bike without her and asks who let his girlfriend smoke weed.
-The older man who brought it has already gone home, and I don’t even smoke but I tell him I did.
+The older man who brought it has already gone home, and I don’t even smoke but I tell him I gave it to her.
+What of it buddy?
 I already got the vibe that he was controlling and I’m just pissed off that he’s being such a dick.
-She’s an adult woman like I think she can make her own decisions about what drugs to take or not to take?
+She’s an adult woman, like I think she can make her own decisions about what drugs to take or not to take?